baddoo/unsteady-porous-aerofoils/README.md

 <img src="figure.png" width="800">
 </p>

-The paper is concerned with the vorticity distribution produced by a porous aerofoils executing unsteady motions in an inviscid fluid.
+The paper is concerned with the vorticity distribution produced by a porous aerofoil executing unsteady motions in an inviscid fluid.
 In the thin-aerofoil approximation, the aerofoil can be modelled as an infinitesimally thin sheet and the vorticity distribution satsfies a singular integral equation (SIE).
 Asymptotic analysis at the endpoints of the SIE reveals that the vorticity distribution possesses a singularity there and the form of